-At December 31, 2016, the Bank was obligated under non-cancelable leases for premises and equipment with remaining terms ranging from 1 to approximately 3 years.
-These leases provide for increased lease payments based upon increases in real estate taxes, operating costs, or selected price indexes.
+At December 31, 2016, the Bank was obligated under a non-cancelable lease for premises and equipment with a remaining term of three years.
+This lease provides for increased lease payments based upon increases in real estate taxes, operating costs, or selected price indexes.

-Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals, was not material for the years ended December 31, 2016 and 2015.
+Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals, was \$1 million for each of the years ended December 31, 2016 and 2015.